MachineGroup Class

 MachineGroup Class#

-A Machine group is a pool of homogeneous machines that work individually and do not communicate with each other in any way.
-Hence, launching a machine group allows the creation of a private queue that only receives the tasks you specifically send to them.
+A Machine group is a pool of homogeneous machines that work individually and which do not communicate with each other in any way.
+Launching a machine group allows the creation of a private queue that only receives the tasks you specifically send to them.
 Then, the machines can pick simulations from the queue, which allows to run multiple simulations in parallel and speeds up the exploration of a design space.

 To instantiate a MachineGroup object the following parameters can be configured: